geopm/geopm/integration/apps/pennant/README.md

     epoch1: One epoch every outer loop iteration.
     default: No epoch markup.

-There is a known issue that epochs occuring too often causes GEOPM to hang due to epoch handling overwhelming GEOPM control loop.
+There is a known issue that epochs occurring too often causes GEOPM to hang due to epoch handling overwhelming GEOPM control loop.
 Larger problem sizes are expected to be able to handle a smaller number of outer loops per epoch since outer loop time seems to increase with problem size.